Sovetsky-Soyuz/AI-Assistant/README.md

 # Orbit Virtual Assistant

 Orbit is a lightweight, high-performance AI companion designed to run locally on your machine.
 It functions as a deeply integrated personal assistant that combines a polished web-based interface with a powerful multi-provider backend.
-Orbit is built to handle everything from casual conversation and web research to complex coding tasks, document analysis (RAG), and proactive planning, all while maintaining a persistent memory of your preferences and ongoing projects.
+Orbit is built to handle everything from casual conversation and web research to document analysis (RAG), and proactive planning, all while maintaining a persistent memory of your preferences and ongoing projects.

 ---